 (See also Definition of Dermatitis Definition of Dermatitis The meaning of the word "dermatitis" is inflammation of the skin.
 However, in clinical dermatology, dermatitis is used to describe a variety of different skin conditions that share the same... read more .)

-Atopic dermatitis primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 years; up to 20% of children and 10% of adults in developed countries are affected.
+Atopic dermatitis primarily affects children in urban areas or high-income countries, and prevalence has increased over the last 30 years; up to 20% of children and 10% of adults in high-income countries are affected.
 Most people with the disorder develop it before age 5, many of them before age 1; however, atopic dermatitis may even begin during late adulthood.
 The unproven hygiene hypothesis suggests that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of atopic disorders and autoimmunity to self-proteins.

 All of the following contribute to the development of atopic dermatitis:

 Genes implicated in atopic dermatitis are those encoding epidermal and immunologic proteins.
-A major predisposing factor for atopic dermatitis is the existence in many patients of a loss of function mutation in the gene encoding for the filaggrin protein (1 Pathophysiology reference Atopic dermatitis is a chronic relapsing inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental... read more ).
+A major predisposing factor for atopic dermatitis is the existence in many patients of a loss-of-function mutation in the gene encoding for the filaggrin protein (1 Pathophysiology reference Atopic dermatitis is a chronic relapsing inflammatory skin disorder with a complex pathogenesis involving genetic susceptibility, immunologic and epidermal barrier dysfunction, and environmental... read more ).
 Filaggrin is a component of the cornified cell envelope produced by differentiating keratinocytes.
 It is ultimately critical to building the hygroscopic barrier of the stratum corneum (also called the natural moisturizing factor).
 About 10% of European populations are heterozygous carriers of loss-of-function filaggrin mutations.
 Presence of these mutations (as well as more intragenic copy mutations) increases the risk of more severe atopic dermatitis and higher IgE levels.
 Filaggrin mutations are also associated with peanut allergy and asthma, even in the absence of atopic dermatitis.

 In patients with atopic diathesis, atopic dermatitis typically precedes allergic rhinoconjunctivitis and asthma.
 Sometimes, this sequence is called the "atopic march" and occurs because the skin barrier defect is the primary deficiency in atopic conditions.